Bitcoin-Western Union Drug Sellers Nailed in NY, First BTC Money Laundering Case Recorded in Area

 The abovementioned press release says that the accused used several crypto wallets, so as to make fund tracing difficult.
 They then sold BTC on a crypto exchange to convert it into fiat and then put the regular currency on their bank accounts.

-As for the Western Union payments, they were made under fake identities from senders.
+As for the Western Union payments, they were made under fake identities

 The dark web store ‘NextDayGear’